urbit/developers.urbit.org/content/reference/arvo/tutorials/move-trace.md

 First we note that this line is executed only if the laconic bit is set to true, as we did when we input `|verb`.
 Here, `ovo` is the input `ovum`.
-Knowing that an `ovum` is a `[p=wire q=curd]`, we can then say that this is a `%unix` `move` tagged with `%belt` whose cause is a `wire` given by `//term/1`, where the empty span `//` represents Unix and `term/1` represents the terminal in Unix.
+Knowing that an `ovum` is a `[p=wire q=curd]`, we can then say that this is a `%unix` `move` tagged with `%belt` whose cause is a `wire` given by `//term/1`, where the empty path element `//` represents Unix and `term/1` represents the terminal in Unix.
 Here we have a `wire` instead of a `duct` (i.e. a list of `wire`s) since Unix I/O events are always the beginning and end of the Arvo event loop, thus only a single `wire` is ever required at this initial stage.

 The `""` here is a metadatum that keeps track of how many steps deep in the causal chain the event is.
 An event